To build emotionally intelligent individuals and organizations.

-Since age 11 I've been in leadership roles.
-Some very clearly defined with a title, others implied, others self-identified.
+I've been in leadership roles from a young age.
 Whether those roles were leading myself, or leading others, each of them required emotional intelligence skills.
-It wasn't until I was 24 that I truly understood just how much, and that's when the tables began to turn.
+I was 24 when I understood just how much, and that's when the tables began to turn.

-What is demanded by those we lead, is our EQ - and when I took the time to develop those skills, my personal talent quotient (TQ) grew exponentially.
+What is demanded by those we lead, is our EQ.
+When we develop those skills, talent quotient (TQ) grows exponentially.
 This has led to my personal brand:

 There is no place that this is more evident than in leadership.